EVerest/EVerest/GOVERNANCE.md

 ## Overview

 This project aims to be governed in a transparent, accessible way for the benefit of the community.
 All participation in this project is open and not bound to corporate affiliation.
 Participants are bound to the project's [Code of Conduct].

 ## Project roles

 ### Contributor

 The contributor role is the starting role for anyone participating in the project and wishing to contribute code.

 #### Process for becoming a contributor

 * Review the [Contribution Guidelines] to ensure your contribution is inline with the project's coding and styling guidelines.
-* Submit your code as a PR with the appropriate DCO sign-off
+* Submit your code as a PR with the appropriate DCO sign-off.
 * Have your submission approved by the committer(s) and merged into the codebase.

 ### Committer

 The committer role enables the contributor to commit code directly to the repository, but also comes with the responsibility of being a responsible leader in the community.

 #### Process for becoming a committer

 * Show your experience with the codebase through contributions and engagement on the community channels.
 * Request to become a committer.
 To do this, create a new pull request that adds your name and details to the [Committers File] file and request existing committers to approve.
 * After the majority of committers approve you, merge in the PR.
 Be sure to tag the whomever is managing the GitHub permissions to update the committers team in GitHub.

 #### Committer responsibilities